 Metrically compatible fonts

-In this page, I will show you fonts with characters that are the same width as other well-known fonts.
+In this page, I will show you fonts with characters that are the same width as some well-known typefaces.
 All of the fonts on this list are released under an open source license, allowing for unrestricted use, sharing, and modification.
 It is recommended that you check each font's license before downloading it.

-Below are the names of some popular Windows fonts; clicking on them will take you to another page if there are more than one alternative.
+Below are the names of some popular Windows fonts; clicking on them will show you their respective alternatives.

 Arial / Helvetica